How a 14-year-old kid became the youngest person to achieve nuclear fusion

 Taylor Wilson always dreamed of creating a star.
-Now he’s become one
+Then he became one.

 A young woman guides their group toward a full-scale replica of the massive Saturn V rocket that brought America to the moon.
 As they duck under the exhaust nozzles, Kenneth Wilson glances at his awestruck boy and feels his burden beginning to lighten.
 For a few minutes, at least, someone else will feed his son’s boundless appetite for knowledge.